Mr Standfast: Part One

-Hannay goes to Glasgow, and contacts a trade union man named Amos, through whom he moves into Gresson's circles.
-He speaks at a meeting which descends into violence, and finds himself in at Gresson's side in a street fight.
-He saves the day, but makes an enemy of a big Fusilier named Geordie Hamilton.
+Hannay goes to Glasgow, and contacts a trade union shop steward named Amos, who is working undercover for Blenkiron's organization.
+Amos introduces Hannay to Gresson, an American who has reddish hair, small bright eyes and "a nose with a droop like a Polish Jew's."
+Hannay and Gresson are both invited to speak at a town meeting which descends into violence.
+They become embroiled in a street fight, in which he meets a big Fusilier named Geordie Hamilton.
 He later learns that Gresson makes regular boat trips up the coast, and plans to tag along.

 He rides the foul boat, but realises he needs a passport to go all the way north, and must follow it on shore, dodging the law.
 He has a hint from his contact that a mine at a place called Ranna may be what he seeks, and hears the boat stops at an iron mine, so he resolves to head that way.
 He leaves the boat and treks inland, but soon finds he is wanted by the law, and is caught by some soldiers.
 He claims to be a soldier too, and their Colonel takes him home with him, to meet his son to check his story; the son confirms all Hannay's army knowledge, and suspicions are allayed.

 He moves on, staying overnight with peasants, making his way onto Skye and towards Ranna.
 Arriving there, he meets Amos, who goes to fetch supplies, and sees the boat and Gresson, who meets a stranger on the hill.
 Hannay tracks the foreign-looking stranger, who Hannay describes as 'The Portuguese Jew', to a rocky bay, where the man disappears for a time before heading back.
 Hannay stays there overnight, and next morning fetches his provisions and searches the beach, finding the deep water of the bay ideal for submarines.
 He finds a hidden cave, and while preparing to lay in wait there sees Launcelot Wake climbing in.
 They fight and Hannay ties the other man up, but they soon realise they are on the same side.